-6.1.3 Task
+6.1.4 Task

-The task consists of navigating to the specified location and then picking three objects from the service area.
-There will also be three to five decoy objects that must not be picked up.
+The robot starts at the defined start position outside the arena.
+The task consists of navigating to the specified service area containing all the requested object.
+The robot localizes and identifies the object and picks.
 The task consists of a sequence of grasp operations.
-The objective is to pick up all objects specified in the task spec and avoid picking other objects.
+The objective is to pick up all 3 instance of the requested type and avoid picking other objects.